 Data cleaning, on the other hand, deals with identifying outliers and removing respondents who have given contradictory, invalid or dodgy responses, or are potential duplicate records.
 Common forms of cleaning include identifying speedsters, flatliners, and nonsensical or obscene open-text responses.

 - Speedster: A respondent who completes the survey in a fraction of the time they should have.
-Therefore, it is believed that they could not have possibly read and answered all the questions properly in this time.
+Therefore, it is believed that they could not have possibly read and answered all the questions properly in the time taken.
 As each survey has a set expected length, you can measure this against the individual duration of the entire survey, or specific sections (if recorded), to identify speedsters.

-- Flatliner: A respondent that answers the exact same way for each item in a series of ratings (such as “On a scale of 1 to 5 where 1 means ‘Not very satisfied’ and 5 means ‘Very satisfied’, how would you rate each of the following supermarkets?”).
+- Flatliner: A respondent that gives the same response for each item in a series of ratings (such as “On a scale of 1 to 5 where 1 means ‘Not very satisfied’ and 5 means ‘Very satisfied’, how would you rate each of the following supermarkets?”).

 - Nonsensical: Someone may also write random letters or numbers instead of giving a legitimate answer to an open-text response question.
-Similar repeated behavior on key questions will often be used as justification for removing individual records from the data set.
-Examples of these can be found highlighted below:
+Similar repeated behavior on key questions will often be used as a justification for removing an individual's record from the data set.

 Data preparation and production

-The final step in the data processing stage is to ensure the data is usable for analysis.
+The final step in the data processing stage is to ensure that the data can be used for analysis.
 This may require adjustments and transformations, including data entry, editing, rebasing, filtering and reconstructing.
 If verbatim responses (open-ended questions) have been collected, they may need to be coded down to a more manageable number of themes and comments.